Fair Assortment Planning: (Near) Optimal Algorithms for Problem (FAIR)

 \subsection{Fair Ellipsoid-based Framework}

-We now present our framework for obtaining (near-)optimal solutions to Problem \eqref{eq:problem:fair}, which relies on the Ellipsoid method and the dual problem \eqref{eq:problem:dual}.
-We will show that to obtain a $\beta$-approximate solution to Problem (\ref{eq:problem:fair}), for some $\beta \in (0, 1]$, that randomizes over a polynomial number of assortments, it suffices to have a $\beta$-approximate solution to Problem \eqref{eq:subdual}.
-(Here, when $\beta=1$, a $\beta$-approximate solution is an optimal solution.)
-See Theorem \ref{thm:approx} stated at the end of this section.
-In particular, the (near-)optimal algorithm for Problem \eqref{eq:problem:dual} will play the role of an \emph{(approximate) separation oracle} for the Ellipsoid method (see \cite{padberg2013linear}) that we apply to the dual problem \eqref{eq:problem:dual}.
+We now present our framework for obtaining (near-)optimal solutions to Problem \eqref{eq:problem:fair}, leveraging the Ellipsoid method and the dual problem \eqref{eq:problem:dual}.
+We show that to obtain a $\beta$-approx. solution to Problem \eqref{eq:problem:fair}, for $\beta \in (0, 1]$, it suffices to have a $\beta$-approx. solution to Problem \eqref{eq:subdual}.

-Assume that we have access to a polynomial-time algorithm $\mathcal{A}$ that gives a $\beta$-approximate solution for \eqref{eq:subdual}, for any $\mathbf{z} \geq 0$ and $K \in [n]$, where $\beta \in (0, 1]$.
-We propose a \emph{fair Ellipsoid-based algorithm} that consists of the following two steps:
+Assume that $\mathcal{A}$ is a polynomial-time, $\beta$-approx. algorithm for \eqref{eq:subdual}, where $\beta \in (0, 1]$.
+Our fair Ellipsoid-based algorithm has the following two steps: